 What happens at the AGM?

 The agenda is here, but to give you an insight, the president and treasurer give reports on how SYN has gone for the year, and the membership votes to accept these reports.
 Members can ask questions about what decisions were made and why they were made.
 Then those nominating for president give speeches about why they would be good for the job, followed by speeches by those nominating to be ordinary members.
 Then members vote and the result is announced.

 Who can nominate to be president or an ordinary member?

 Any member of SYN can nominate to be a member of the board – unlike volunteering on air, there is no age limit.
 There is an age limit on being president or vice president though, they must be under the age of 26 at the time of election (but they can stay president or vice president if they turn 26 during their 2 year term).
 The SYN constitution says there must be at least 4 board members (out of a possible 10) who are under 26 at the time of election.
-In 2017, this means that 3 of the people elected (including president) must be under 26.
+In 2018, this means that all three people elected (including president) must be under 26.
 We must also elect one person who is a student at RMIT, and if needed affirmative action will be used to meet these requirements.

 What do I need to do if I want to nominate for the board?

 Firstly, make sure your membership is up to date (email email@example.com to check and to update and pay your membership).

 Secondly, download the nomination form and fill it out – you need two SYN members to sign the form.
 It needs to be returned to SYN by 6pm on Tuesday October 29.